wmo-im/wis2box-training/documentation/docs/en/practical-sessions/decoding-data.md

     By the end of this practical session, you will be able to:

-    - run a docker container for the "demo-decode-eccodes-jupyter" image
+    - run a Docker container for the "demo-decode-eccodes-jupyter" image
     - run the example Jupyter notebooks to decode data in GRIB2, NetCDF and BUFR formats
-    - know about other tools to decode and visualize WMO binary formats
+    - learn about other tools to decode and visualize WMO table driven code form (TDCF) formats

 ## Introduction

-WMO binary formats such as BUFR and GRIB are widely used in the meteorological community for the exchange of observational and model data, they require specialized tools to decode and visualize the data.
+WMO binary formats such as BUFR and GRIB are widely used in the meteorological community for the exchange of observational and model data, and typically require specialized tools to decode and visualize the data.

-After downloading data from a WIS2 you will often need to decode the data in order to make use of it.
+After downloading data from WIS2 you will often need to decode the data to make further use of it.

 Various code libraries are available to write scripts or programs to decode WMO binary formats.
-There are also tools available that provide a user interface to decode and visualize the data without the need to write code.
+There are also tools available that provide a user interface to decode and visualize the data without the need to write a software program.

-In this practical session, we will demonstrate how to decode 3 different types of data using a Jupyter notebook:
+In this practical session, we demonstrate how to decode 3 different types of data using a Jupyter notebook:

 - GRIB2 containing data for a Global Ensemble Prediction as made by the CMA Global Regional Assimilation PrEdiction System (GRAPES)
 - BUFR containing tropical cyclone track data from the ECMWF ensemble forecasting system